d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

 Recall that this dataset contains 10 classes and that each image consists of a $28 \times 28 = 784$ grid of pixel values.
-Since we'll be discarding the spatial strucutre (for now), we can just think of this as a classifiation dataset with $784$ input features and $10$ classes.
+Since we'll be discarding the spatial structure (for now), we can just think of this as a classification dataset with $784$ input features and $10$ classes.
 In particular we will implement our MLP with one hidden layer and $256$ hidden units.